sethillgard/metaconfig/README.md

 - file: Mandatory.
 The name or path to the file to be installed.
 This can override or append to the location set in the module.
 - target: The path to the file the symlink should point to.
 This file must be in the module directory.
 - enabled: If set to False, this symlink will be ignored.
 Defaults to True.
 - flavors: The list of flavors for this symlink.
-See the [flavors][1] section for more information.
+See the [flavors][falvors] section for more information.

 Example of every option:
 ```yaml